- Operating Standards

-Patrons must be 18 years or older and have valid photo id showing current address and birthdate in order to purchase a day pass without a sponsor.
-Minors under the age of 18 must be accompanied by a sponsor 18 years of age or older who also purchases a day pass or has current membership privileges at the Recreation Center.
+Patrons must be 18 years or older and have valid photo id showing current address and birthdate in order to purchase a day pass without a parent or authorized adult*.
+Minors under the age of 18 must be accompanied by a parent or authorized adult* 18 years of age or older who also purchases a day pass or has current membership privileges at the Recreation Center.

 Children 12 years of age and younger

-Must be directly supervised at all times by a person 18 years of age or older.
-Children 12 years of age and younger have restricted access in the UM-Flint Recreation Center and may use the following designated areas only: Gym Floor, Racquetball Courts, Activity Room and Pool.
+Must be directly supervised at all times by a parent or authorized adult* age 18 or older.
+Children 12 years of age and younger have restricted access in the UM-Flint Recreation Center and may use the following designated areas only: Gym Floor, Racquetball Courts, Activity Area and Pool.

-Are NOT allowed in the following designated areas: Fitness Classes, Track, Cybex Area, Cardio Theater, Free Weight Room, Whirlpool Spa, and Saunas.
+Are NOT allowed in the following designated areas: Fitness Classes, Track, Cybex Area, Cardio Room, Free Weight Room, Whirlpool Spa, and Saunas.

-Child care is not available, and children 12 years and younger may not wait at the sidelines or play in another area while the parent/sponsor participates in adult recreational activities such as playing basketball, walking/running on the track, using exercise equipment, participating in fitness classes, etc.
+Child care is not available, and children 12 years and younger may not wait at the sidelines or play in another area while the parent or authorized adult* participates in adult recreational activities such as playing basketball, walking/running on the track, using exercise equipment, participating in fitness classes, etc.

 Youths ages 13 through 17 years

-May use all areas of the facility; however, youths MUST BE DIRECTLY SUPERVISED in the Cybex Area, Cardio Room, Free Weight Room, Whirlpool Spa, Saunas, and on the Track.
+May use all areas of the facility; however, youths MUST BE DIRECTLY SUPERVISED by a parent or authorized adult* age 18 or older while on the Track, in the Cybex Area, Cardio Room, Free Weight Room, or participating in Fitness Classes.

-When direct supervision is not required, the sponsor must be accessible within the Recreation Center.
+When direct supervision is not required, the parent or authorized adult* must be accessible within the facility.

 Click here for the swimming pool and whirlpool spa rules and information.